Man on Fire (2004 film): Critical response

-On Rotten Tomatoes, Man on Fire holds a rating of 38% based on 167 reviews, with an average rating of 5.30/10.
+On Rotten Tomatoes, Man on Fire holds a rating of 39% based on 166 reviews with an average rating of 5.30/10.
 The consensus notes that "Man on Fire's solid action and top-shelf cast are undone by a relentlessly grim story that gets harder to take the longer it goes on."
 On Metacritic, the film has a score of 47 out of 100 based on 36 reviews, indicating "mixed or average reviews."
 However, audiences polled by CinemaScore gave the film a grade of "A−" on a scale from A to F.

 Paul Davies, a journalist, observed that the critical reception of Man on Fire in the United States was "somewhat less than kind," largely due to critics' disapproval of Creasy's vigilantism.
 Davies argued that "most critics missed" that Creasy does not take "sadistic pleasure" in his actions; instead, he kills to extract information and pursue those involved in Pita Ramos's kidnapping, aiming to avoid harming innocent parties.

+Author's response

 A. J. Quinnell, the author of the original novel, had a favorable reception to this adaptation, particularly praising the film for incorporating many lines from the book.
-He noted that he typically dislikes film adaptations but felt the writers "did a good job with Man on Fire," and he loved the chemistry between Creasy and Pita.
+He noted that while he typically disliked film adaptations, he felt the writers "did a good job with Man on Fire," and he loved the chemistry between Creasy and Pita.
 Quinnell expressed initial shock at Denzel Washington being cast as Creasy, stating, "When I first heard Denzel was playing the part of Creasy, I missed a couple of heartbeats," but ultimately commended Washington's performance, acknowledging the film's violence and the importance of portraying Creasy's anger effectively.